prototype109/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

-Redux-Thunk allows us to take out the dispatch from the middleware and use it to manipulate an action to dispatch different things depending on what needs to be done.
+Redux-Thunk allows us to take out the dispatch from the middleware and use it to manipulate an action during asynchronous operations to provide different dispatches during the beggining, middle and end of the asynchronous action.

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!